rfuzzo/MWSE/docs/source/types/tes3itemData.md

 	More information: https://github.com/MWSE/MWSE/tree/master/docs
 -->

 A set of variables that differentiates one item from another.
+The game adds itemData to items on equipping.

 ## Properties